Breword/tmux/Contributing.md

 - Some sort of menu or menus in copy mode.

-- A flag to wait-for for a timeout or to stop waiting on a signal.

 - A command in copy mode to toggle the selection.

 - source-file should allow - for stdin like load-buffer (this would be easier